How to replace a freestanding ice maker cutter grid

 This DIY repair guide explains how to replace the cutter grid in a freestanding ice maker.
 The cutter grid has thin, heated wires that slice the slab of ice on the evaporator plate into ice cubes that fall into the bin.
 When the cutter grid breaks, the ice slabs can stack up, and ice production stops.
-Replace the broken cutter grid with the manufacturer-approved replacement part.
+Replace the broken cutter grid with the manufacturer-approved freestanding ice maker part.

 These steps show how to replace the cutter grid in Kenmore, Whirlpool, KitchenAid, Maytag, GE and JennAir freestanding ice makers.